ashleve/lightning-hydra-template/README.md

 A clean and scalable template to kickstart your deep learning project 🚀⚡🔥<br>
 Click on [<kbd>Use this template</kbd>](https://github.com/hobogalaxy/lightning-hydra-template/generate) to initialize new repository.

 *This template is work in progress.
-Currently dev version of Hydra is used.<br>Suggestions are always welcome!*
+Currently uses dev version of Hydra.<br>Suggestions are always welcome!*

 </div>
 <br><br>